-White Paper FUJITSU Server PRIMERGY & PRIMEQUEST Benchmark Overview VMmark V2
+White Paper FUJITSU Server PRIMERGY & PRIMEQUEST Benchmark Overview VMmark V3

-Conventional benchmarks are less suited for the assessment of virtualized operating systems and applications, which is why special virtualization benchmarks exist.
-The "VMmark V2" benchmark developed by VMware allows a cross-manufacturer comparison of highly optimized configurations on the basis of hypervisor solutions from VMware.
+Conventional single workload benchmarks are less suited for the assessment of virtualized operating systems and applications, which is why special virtualization benchmarks exist.
+The "VMmark V3" benchmark developed by VMware allows a cross-manufacturer comparison of highly optimized configurations on the basis of hypervisor solutions from VMware.